Seiko SNK809: Your Best First Automatic Watch

 Seiko 5 SNK803 (Beige)

-A favourite by both men and women, the Seiko SNK803 watch comes in a beige dial and a matching beige canvas strap.
+A favourite by both men and women, this Seiko SNK803 watch comes in a beige dial and a matching beige canvas strap.
 With its 37mm stainless steel case, it can easily fit in either a man or a woman’s wrist.
 The strap is, of course, interchangeable with any colour and material that suits your style.
 The beige dial has black Arabic numerals, with the inner circle displaying the hour and the outer circle the minute markers.
 It has sword-shaped hands and a day-date window at 3 o’clock.

 Running the watch is the 7S26 calibre movement, which boasts 41 hours of power reserve.
 It has an exhibition caseback, Hardlex mineral crystal, and water resistance up to 30 metres.